-Grass Valley, CA — Local resident and average guy Chip Day failed to open a “Junk Drawer” in his Morgan Ranch home despite repeated and forceful attempts to do so.
-After almost 15 minutes of forcefully pulling on the drawer, it failed to open.
-Mr. Day was not happy about this development.
+Grass Valley, CA — resident and average guy Chip Day failed to open a “Junk Drawer” in his Morgan Ranch home despite repeated and forceful attempts to do so.
+Finally, after almost 15 minutes of forcefully pulling on the drawer, it failed to open.
+So naturally, Mr. Day was not happy about this development.

 “This god-damned thing never opens,” said an irritated Mr. Day from his Grass Valley Home as he repeatedly yanked on the drawer handle.
 “What the hell is in here anyway?”

 The great American junk drawer is a kind of household time capsule and a magnetic crap diary that draws all the odds and ends that have no other place in the household.
-Often, these drawers are chock full of so much crap, they fail to open in a reasonable manner leading many people into mild fits of rage.
+So often, these drawers are chock full of so much crap.
+As a result, they fail to open reasonably, leading many people into mild fits of rage.

-According to mental health experts and anthropologists, the contents of our Junk Drawers says a lot about what’s going on in the household.
+According to mental health experts and anthropologists, the contents of our Junk Drawers say a lot about what’s going on in the household.